autonity/aut/README.md

 If the `aut` command finds this file, it reads configuration parameters from it.
 See the [sample file](.autrc.sample) in this repo.
-This avoids the need to enter certain values on the command line.
+This avoids the need to enter certain values on the command-line.
 These parameters can be overridden by environment variables and command-line parameters where necessary.

 If `.autrc` is not found in the current directory, all parent directories are